· · · · · · ·

 Nobody will be hopping around your baby or give you priority for anything (looking at your Vienna with long lines to enter many restaurants), but people are nice to kids in their ways.

-Bigger cities like Vienna or Innsbruck will have perfect facilities like elevators to enter every metro station or ramps at tourists attractions to accommodate strollers.
+Bigger cities like Vienna or Innsbruck will have perfect facilities like elevators to enter every metro station or ramps at tourist attractions to accommodate strollers.

 Your child won’t be hungry, because there’s always something that kids like.
 Whether it’s a traditional wurst, bread, or pasta, there’s stuff to eat even if a place doesn’t cater to kids specifically.